ArchangelSDY/movie-db-java-on-azure/README.md

 ### Automate continuous integration and continuous deployment (CI/CD) using Jenkins ###

+Before you start using Jenkins, please go to Credentials -> System -> Global credentials -> Add Credentials to add credentials with kind 'SSH Username with private key'.
+The username should be `azureuser` and the private key should be the one used to provision ACS cluster, which is usually at `~/.ssh/id_rsa` on your local machine.
+Please also fill in the ID field with `acs-ssh`.
+These credentials will be used to contact with ACS cluster.

+Then you can use Jenkins to automate your CI/CD:

 1. Use an existing Jenkins instance, setup continuous delivery - build and configure pipeline using:

    a.
 A pipeline config file from the cloned repo